UChiSeclab/wedge/llm-prompts/prompt-invariant-generation.md

         abort();
     }
 ```

-4. Important considerations when inferring performance-characterizing invariants:
+Phase 4: Propagate and insert conditional checks.
+In this phase you are asked to,
+1. Place each check at an effective point in the control/data flow (e.g., after reading inputs, before heavy loops) so you do not add overhead in tight loops.
+2. If multiple checks overlap, merge or adjust them carefully to avoid redundant warnings.
+3. Provide the final, instrumented C code in code fences.
+Ensure it compiles cleanly and runs without errors.
+4. For each inserted check, add a short comment explaining which bottleneck it detects.

+Note the following important considerations when translating the inferred performance-characterizing invariants into code and propagating the checkers to the most efective program point by instrumenting the original code:
-a.
-Avoid hardcoding.
+1. Avoid hardcoding.
 Don’t rely solely on the exact values from the provided slow input; think in terms of categories or thresholds that lead to slow execution.
-b.
-Avoid checks inside tight loops.
+2. Avoid checks inside tight loops.
 Place checks in a way that does not significantly degrade performance.
-c.
-Focus on fuzzer utility.
+3. Focus on fuzzer utility.
 The checks should help a fuzzer detect slow performance triggers by hitting these conditions.

+As a refresher, below you are provided with the same program statement and C code for which you already inferred performance-characterizing invariants:

+Problem statement:
+{problem_statement}

+Solution (C code):
+{solution}